SCIENTIFIC

 Many years ago, when working on another truffle story, an Adelaide chef rang me inviting me to come and look at the huge truffle he has purchased.
 I looked at it utterly dismayed..yes it was huge but it had been stored in an uncovered takeaway, had a shadow of mould over most of it and already was giving off the telltale winey smell, but I knew that this chef would continue to serve this truffle and customers who might never have tasted truffle before would definitely wonder what the fuss is about.

-Truffles are washed to remove any soil that is still attached….post washing keeping them dry is vital.
+Truffles are washed, usually with a new soft toothbrush, to remove any soil that is still attached….post washing keeping them dry is vital.
 The reason they are very often stored in rice is the same reason that rice used to be put in salt shakers.
 Rice is a moisture absorber and will until it hydrates stop the truffle from going mouldy…best to bury the truffle in the rice, but not advised for long periods.Yes, some of the aroma is lost to the rice but of course the rice can be cooked.

 We are not fans of freezing truffles as we think that thawed, even slowly in the chiller or fridge over night, it changes their texture.

 It is dismaying, that chef’s throughout the world, are frequently so poorly educated about the products they use.
 In the instance of truffle oil they frequently know so little that they are willing to pay four times the price of a good olive oil for truffle oil.
-Because of the risks of severe food poisoning, truffle oil, is in fact an oil infused with a synthetic aroma that is easily detected by a good palate and nose.
-In all honestly, you could probably get a similar aroma for the unknowing by adding a freshly dug garlic clove to a good oil.
-So next time you are in a restaurant and asked to pay double the price because a dish is doused in truffle oil we urge you to resist the temptation to order it, and, instead keep your dollars for Australian crayfish or the perfect air-aged grass-fed steak.
-Maybe, even consider another restaurant and chef, because just using truffle oil might be considered an indication of the intelligence of that chef and their food.
+Because of the risks of severe food poisoning, truffle oil, is in fact usually oil infused with a synthetic aroma that is easily detected by a good palate and nose.

 Truffles